stewartoallen/mesh-to-points/TILING.md

 ## Overview

-The stl-to-mesh library now includes automatic GPU memory-aware tiling for processing large STL files that would exceed WebGPU buffer limits.
+The raster-path library now includes automatic GPU memory-aware tiling for processing large STL files that would exceed WebGPU buffer limits.
 The system automatically detects when tiling is needed and processes the mesh in tiles, then stitches the results together seamlessly.

 ## Key Features